top of page

 Search

-“From Forgotten to Favored by a Father That Cares”
+“From Forgotten to Favored, by a Father That Cares”

 We’ve all experienced disappointment in one way or another.
 Relationships that we thought would last forever come to an unexpected end.
 Friends who promised to stand by us, no matter what, suddenly turn their back on us and walk away.
 People walk out on us leaving us feeling helpless, worthless, alone, and without hope.

-He was accepted by the One who matters the most.
-Just one word from God turned his whole life around.
+As the Late Eddie DeGarmo wrote, "He was accepted by the One who matters the most".
+David experienced the one word from God that turned his whole life around.
 God said, “I have chosen you to be King!”
-He went from forgotten to favored just like that!
-In other words, when David felt forsaken by those who were supposed to love him the most, he knew that he would never be forsaken by God.
+David went from forgotten to favored, just like that!
+Even though it seemed David was forsaken by those who should have loved him the most, he knew that he was never forsaken by God.

 bottom of page